mahtabnewaz/Effectiveness-of-Attention-Mechanism-Classification-/README.md

-# Effectiveness of Attention Mechanisms for Medical Image Classification
+# Understanding When Attention Helps: A Systematic Empirical Study of Attention Mechanisms in Medical Image Classification

-This repository contains the implementation and experimental analysis of **Channel, Spatial, and Branch Attention Mechanisms** for **medical image classification** tasks.
+This repository contains the partial implementation and experimental analysis of **Channel, Spatial, and Branch Attention Mechanisms** for **medical image classification** tasks.
 The project is based on our research paper and investigates how different attention strategies influence feature representation and classification performance in medical imaging scenarios.

 ---